MarritL/MarritLeenstrapset62/PROCESS.md

 Final Project Minor Programmeren
 Marrit Leenstra

+# 28-11-2017 until 18-3-2018
+* Started working on this application as the last app for the course Native App Studio.
+However, the application was getting to large for that course.
+So we decided to use this app for the final project and make another App for Native App Studio.
+Therefor the Processbook is not complete.
+Work done so far: basically the app is working with Firebase and registering users that want to become vegetarians.
+It keeps track of the total amount of days and runstreak of the user as well as how many animals he saved and CO2 emmission he avoided.
+Furthermore it keeps track of the community as a whole.
+All in firebase database.

 # 19-3-2018
 * Worked on unsubscribe
   * Problem: app crashes when trying to delete from database